novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-97.md

 "That's why we've put a lot of effort into data storage technology.
 We store, compress, and then greatly shorten the time it takes to find the desired information."

-While conveying his brother's words, Lee Hyun-woo noticed that the eyes of the people from Al Ta Beast were filled with shock.
+While conveying his brother's words, Lee Hyun-woo noticed that the eyes of the people from AltaVist were filled with shock.

 Eventually.